StephanStu/TechTrends-Application-Deployment-to-Kubernetes/README.md

 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo
 ```

-Before running this command, a port for accessing ArgoCd has to be exposed - an instance of a NodePort-Service needs to be created.
+Before running this command, a port for accessing ArgoCD has to be exposed - an instance of a NodePort-Service needs to be created.
 To do so, create a file called 'argocd-server-nodeport.yaml' and fill it with these lines

 ```yaml
 apiVersion: v1